negrinho/deep_architect/docs/source/tutorials/search_space_constructs.rst

         draw_module_hyperparameter_info=False,
         graph_name='graph3_evo')

-We see that once the hyperparameter that the optional substitution module depends on is assigned a value, the substitution module disappears and is replaced by a graph fragment that depends on the value that was assigned to that hyperparameter, i.e., if we decide to include it, the thunk is called returning a graph fragment;
-if we decide to not include it, an identity module (passes the input to the output without changes) is substituted in its place.
+Once the hyperparameter that the optional substitution module depends on is assigned a value, the substitution module disappears and is replaced by a graph fragment that depends on the hyperparameter value, i.e., if we decide to include it, the thunk is called returning a graph fragment; if we decide to not include it, an identity module (that passes the input to the output without changes) is substituted in its place.

-Another simple substitution module is the one that repeats the graph fragment in a serial connection multiple times.
+Another simple substitution module is one that repeats a graph fragment in a serial connection.
 In this case, the substitution hyperparameter refers to how many times will the thunk returning a graph fragment will be called; all repetitions are connected in a serial connection.

 .. code:: python